 Since a hacker fare is a combination of one-way flights that are less expensive than round trip airfare, but if you use different airlines when booking a Hacker fare, the second leg of your flight may be unprotected in terms of cancelations.

-I personally use all types of combinations when booking my flights to find the cheapest deals, and Hacker flights sometimes can save me a few bucks.
+I use all types of combinations when booking my flights to find the cheapest deals, and Hacker flights sometimes can save me a few bucks.